 So, sit back, relax and get ready to read the longest race recap of your life.
 Hey, if I had my go-to vodka-tonics for everyone, I’d be passing them out, so cheers to imaginary celebratory drinks.
 But, on the bright side, 26.2 miles is a long way to run, and at least you don’t have to run it and you only have to read about it.
 And yes, I did run the full.
 It was kind of a secret thing, I guess, but some people knew about it, some didn’t.
 I felt really disappointed in myself after San Diego and I wanted to give it another whack without the pressure I put on myself.
 I do that sometimes, if you couldn’t tell.
 So that’s what that was about.
 Onward to the recap!

 The day before the marathon, I went to the expo, and I HATE, nay loathe, expos.
 I hate how grabby and pushy and out of control people are.
 It’s like they’ve never seen a gu before or they’ve never seen any type of running apparel in their life.
 It’s like the scene in mean girls where everyone becomes animals and crazy fights break out in the cafeteria.
-Thus, with my hatred for them, I quickly grabbed my bib, my shirt and peaced out of there.
+Thus, with my hatred for them, I quickly grabbed my bib, my shirt and peaced out.
 I also parked on a side street and my meter was only holding 25 minutes worth of time because I had no change with me, so I had to get back quickly.
 I got home and here’s where things got a little interesting.
 I had a mini-breakdown and freaked out for about three hours.
 I may or may not have had a panic attack in the Marshall’s dressing room, but that is neither here, nor there.
 I was starting to think about San Diego and how much it sucked and how I didn’t want it to happen again.
 It all began when I realized that my tank I had bought for my race was not perfect.
 I was too scared to wear it on marathon day because I had a small adjustment made, and if it was a training run, I would have totally rocked it, but Sunday was not a training run, I was searching for more than another crappy race, no pun intended.
 I found another shirt that I ended up wearing that was BRIGHT orange.
 I like to call it road cone orange.
 You will see a picture of me next to a road cone, and yes, it’s definitely the same color.
 Anyways, after a few pep talks with friends, I was feeling much better and my hyperventilation about the race was under control.

 I met up with some folks from twitter and a few runners I was friends with for a carb load and did some serious work on a whole pizza by myself and it was nothing but deliciousness.

 I left dinner and went home and made my peanut butter and jelly sandwiches and cut them up and placed them into the respective snack sized bags.
 I will do a whole post on these, because I’m receiving questions of how this works.
 It’s an art form I tell you and I will let you in on my secrets.
-So anyways, I went to bed around 8:45pm after picking up my room and laying out all my race clothes.
+I went to bed around 8:45pm after picking up my room and laying out all my race clothes.
 This was a mistake because I didn’t put my D-chip (timing chip) on my shoe at this time, and would be sad about this later, but I was thankfully able to fall asleep pretty quickly.
 Possibly with help from the NyQuil I took. :)

 I slept pretty soundly but I woke up around 3:30 on marathon morning and couldn’t fall back asleep.
 I just creeped on facebook and twitter for a while and then when 4:30 came around I decided it would be okay to get up.
 I was nervous I would be incredibly tired later on, but there was no way I was falling back asleep.
 I got up, made some nuun and then hopped in the shower.
-I did my makeup and decided to try to get my monkey buns going since I wasn’t wearing an as fun shirt as my tank I had planned on.
+I decided to try to get my monkey buns going since I wasn’t wearing an as fun shirt as my tank I had planned on.
 NINE RUBBER BANDS LATER, my hair was secure.
 Yes, I had NINE rubber bands holding my hair down, but it NEVER moved throughout the entire race.
 I also have a TON of hair, so therefore it was necessary.
 I was surprised that it never moved, but alas, I really loved running with them.
-Anyways, I got ready, ate a pro-max bar and felt good about the race.
+I got ready, ate a pro-max bar and felt good about the race.
 Here’s my morning tweet: “Guess what, today IS NOT going to suck like San Diego.
 Today is going to be great!
 Now, just took a pre-race shower and going to do my hair,” I tweeted throughout the morning and race so I could remember things.
 I had a feeling that the day was going to be awesome.
 I just kept telling myself, you KNOW this course, you RUN this town!
 I got pretty pumped up and was ready to go!

 The smiles started at mile 4 and they never went away.
 In this picture I look like a complete goon because I’m smiling so much, but I was just incredibly happy!
 I remember cruising down PCH in the heart of downtown Long Beach and being surrounded by people and the big buildings and I almost had tears in my eyes, the sun was just rising over the buildings and I kept thinking, “This is it!
 This is my city and I OWN THIS!”
 I was so excited and my heart was so full of joy.
 It sounds so lame, but it was the best feeling ever.
-I saw all the spectators and waved, like I knew them? what was I? in a beauty pageant? and kept chugging along happy as a clam.

 Mile 16-18 were a blur besides the GIANT grin on my face.
 I remember being pretty freaking happy the entire time, and I was smiling and waving at everyone and bobbing my head to the music and sometimes, yes I was mouthing the words.
 It was a WEIRD but AMAZING feeling.
-I said stuff in my head like, “This is how it’s suppose to be!” and “This is it!
-This is what I was meant for!
+I said stuff in my head like, “This is how it’s suppose to be!” and “This is it!!
 FINALLY!!”
 It was the race I dreamed of, seriously, it was all I wanted.
 I saw the time on my watch and I was just so happy with how things were going.
 I slapped hands and told people to cheer for us as we ran through Long Beach State, and was on FIRE, the good kind.
 I ate some sport beans at mile 16 and around mile 17 I took an orange from some guy.
 It was right around mile 18.5 I saw my cousin and I was so excited she came out.
 She passed me off a bottle of nuun that I grabbed and ran with for about 2 miles and drank from.
 She snapped this pic of me as I ran by.

 I just kept running and around mile 22 is where my feet started to hurt.
 I just kept telling myself, “Well you know what, if it didn’t hurt, EVERYONE would be doing it!” and “This is SUPPOSE to hurt!
 Come ON, only 6 miles to go!”
 I kept passing people, left and right, and I realized that starting in the back of the race was the absolute best idea ever for me personally.
 I know in high school my coaches always knew I LOVED the chase.
 They would get mad at me because I would stay with a girl the whole race and never take the lead until the last 800 or 400.
 This made them freak out, but I just do really well running like that.
 I also think I love to chase people when I race because then I “know” my goal.
 Well today it was like one giant chase of everyone!
 I also realized if I start out with people around my ‘pace’ I get so caught up with the people around me and I can’t hang on like that and then I die.
 Yesterday, starting from the back meant that I was passing everyone!
 Another goal I had was not to walk at all and Sunday I NEVER walked, which was amazing.
 I felt great the entire race.